ElizabethABlasi/va.gov-team/products/disability/526ez/engineering_research/526_failure_batching_and_triage_handoff.md

 This 'batching' work described above, roughly entails:
 1. getting / building a list of submission IDs to target for the batch
-2. logging into a production connected rails terminal
+2. Login to a Production connected Rails Console
-3. pasting in the IDs
+3. Import the IDs from step 1.
-4. writting some Ruby code to
-    a. creating a Sidekiq batch
-    b. loop over the IDs, enqueuing a sidekiq job (defined in our code) with each ID

-    TODO:
+4. Enque the jobs using Sidekiq and existing application objects
+5. Pull a list of successfully uploaded filenames from the S3 bucket

-5. zip and (???) upload these batches to S3
+6. generate signed links to these batches in S3
-6. generate signed links to these batches in S3, allowing our VBA counterparts to easily pull these batched fils
+This allows our VBA counterparts to easily pull these batched fils

 **NOTE:**
 Downstream services are